The Pom Pom Water Bin. It is life.

 And today, we add my personal favorite to the collect: the Pom Pom Water Bin – actually, make that bins.

 RELATED: Need more information on sensory bins?
-Check this out!
+Check out my sensory activities page!

 A pom pom water bin is so easy to set up!